-d.
+"d."
 A typed report to the USPO/USPSO within 15 calendar days after completion of any of the listed mental health services (5010, 5020, and 5030).
 At a minimum, the report should include the following:

-(1) For Psychological Evaluation and Report (5010) and/or Psychological Testing and Report (5020)
+"(1)" For Psychological Evaluation and Report (5010) and/or Psychological Testing and Report (5020)

 - (a) Vendor's/Evaluator's contact information, reason for referral, sources of information for the report (to include current counselors) and/or procedures/tests administered during the evaluation; - (b) The dates of each test administered, the date of the diagnostic interview and the date the report was prepared; - (c) A list and brief description (i.e., type/purpose of evaluation tools) of all tests (5020) administered (i.e., MMPI, Rorschach, WAIS-R, DIS, SCI); - (d) Background information (i.e., prior psychological assessments, prior treatment efforts, defendant's/offender's conceptualization of his/her problem, family history of mental illness, history of substance abuse, medication use, social history).
-NOTE: The background information shall not be a synopsis and/or overview of presentence or pretrial services reports or any other institutional progress reports provided by the USPO/USPSO to the vendor for background information, but shall include information from those reports; - (e) History of present illness (Compliant); - (f) Behavioral observations; - (g) Cognitive functioning (i.e., range of intellectual functioning), if necessary; - (h) Social-Emotional functioning (i.e., implications of the defendant's/offender's cognitive strengths/weaknesses, ability to appreciate judgement and empathic ability); - (I) Mental status examination (including appearance, general behavior, expression of mood and affect, speech and language, suicidal/homicidal thoughts (including current level of dangerousness to self/others); - (j) Social history (i.e., psychosocial/ developmental history, occupational and family history).
-NOTE: The social history shall not be a synopsis and/or overview of presentence and/or pretrial services reports, or other institutional progress report provided by the USPO/USPSO to the vendor for background information, but shall include information from those reports; - (k) Diagnostic impression according to the most current edition of the
+NOTE: The background information shall not be a synopsis and/or overview of presentence or pretrial services reports or any other institutional progress reports provided by the USPO/USPSO to the vendor for background information, but shall include information from those reports; - (e) History of present illness (Compliant); - (f) Behavioral observations; - (g) Cognitive functioning (i.e., range of intellectual functioning), if necessary; - (h) Social-Emotional functioning (i.e., implications of the defendant's/offender's cognitive strengths/weaknesses, ability to appreciate judgment and empathic ability); - (i) Mental status examination (including appearance, general behavior, expression of mood and affect, speech and language, suicidal/homicidal thoughts (including current level of dangerousness to self/others); - (j) Social history (i.e., psychosocial/developmental history,

-- American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (i.e., DSM).
-If a defendant/offender does not meet DSM criteria that shall be noted in the evaluation.
-(NOTE: All five axes are required.)
-For Axis V, indicate current global assessment of functioning (GAF) score (include current and highest in past years); - (l) Recommendations (should include whether further psychological or psychiatric treatment is required; if so, what specific issues require treatment, required modality of treatment, frequency, intensity, and treatment goals).
+- occupational and family history).
+NOTE: The social history shall not be a synopsis and/or overview of presentence and/or pretrial services reports, or other institutional progress report provided by the USPO/USPSO to the vendor for background information, but shall include information from those reports; - (k) Diagnostic impression according to the most current edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (i.e., DSM) with separate notations for important psychosocial and contextual factors and disability.
+If a defendant/offender does not meet DSM criteria that shall be noted in the evaluation; - (l) Recommendations (should include whether further psychological or psychiatric treatment is required; if so, what specific issues require treatment, required modality of treatment, frequency, intensity, and treatment goals).

-(2) For Psychiatric Evaluations and Report (5030):
+"(2)" For Psychiatric Evaluations and Report (5030):